jopamo/ob/HACKING.md

 * Logging wrappers around X11 property fetches
 * Reproducible test scripts for stacking, focus, and EWMH behavior

-Include a simple test runner in `test/` rather than scattering ad-hoc scripts.
+Include a simple test runner in `tests/` rather than scattering ad-hoc scripts, and wire new binaries into `tests/meson.build` so `ninja -C build x11-regression-tests` can exercise them.

 ---